tokenring-ai/scripting/README.md

-# Scripting Package
+# TokenRing Scripting Package

-The Scripting package provides functionality for running predefined sequences of chat commands by name, as well as a lightweight scripting language with variables, functions, and LLM integration.
+The TokenRing AI Scripting package provides functionality for running predefined sequences of chat commands by name, as well as a lightweight scripting language with variables, functions, and LLM integration.
 This allows users to automate repetitive workflows and create dynamic, reusable command sequences.

 ## Features